isabella232/one-eye-docs/docs/logging-extensions/_index.md

 - Collect logs from the nodes like `kubelet` logs.
 - Collect logs from files on the nodes, for example, `audit` logs, or the `systemd` journal.

 You can configure the extensions in the One Eye custom resource configuration.
-It's also a standalone kubernetes operator.
+It's also a standalone Kubernetes operator.

 > Follow [this guide](/docs/one-eye/cli/install/) to install the One Eye command line tool.